 The rise of these monolithic walls of sand is just one of many warnings.
 Combined with the several other effects of climate change, the situation at hand can seem quite terrifying, and indeed inconvenient.

-Clearly, we must do what we can do prevent things from getting worse.
-If we don't reprimand our leaders to take bold action, we could be part of a world infested with more disease, and bombarded with frequent natural disasters.
+Clearly, we must do what we can to prevent things from getting worse.
+If we don't reprimand our leaders to take bold action, we could be part of a world infested with more disease and bombarded with frequent natural disasters.

 Jul 22, 23 09:45 PM